cloudfoundry-attic/etcd-release/README.md

 The primary use case for Etcd within CloudFoundry is as a cache for information about where and how processes are running within the container runtime.
-It is also used, to a much less extent, as a discovery mechanism for some components.
+It is also used, to a much lesser extent, as a discovery mechanism for some components.

 ### Fault Tolerance and Data Durability